All Episodes

 71 years, the best numbers in 71 years.

-The unemployment rate for women, statistics for women that are going to be unbelievable.
+The unemployment rate for women, statistics for women, that are going to be unbelievable.

-They're gonna be unbelievable.
+They're going to be unbelievable.

 The best ever.

-The veterans unemployment rate dropped to a record low.
+The veterans' unemployment rate dropped to a record low.

 Workers without a high school diploma have achieved the lowest unemployment rate ever recorded in U.S. history.